What is a Gerund Phrase- Definition and Function with Examples

 • His worst habit is sleeping too late at night.

-Examples of Gerund Phrases as Object of Preposition
+Examples of Gerund Phrase as Object of Preposition

 Each preposition written in bold in the following sentences is followed by its object, which is the gerund phrase.